dr-marek-jaskula/DomainDrivenDesignUniversity/src/Shopway.Domain/ReadMe.Domain.md

 ## EntityIds and EntityIdConverter

 EntityId is a strongly typed id that is a readonly record struct (due to the fact that ulid is a struct).
-EntityIds are generated using my own custom source generator **Shopway.SourceGenerator**
+EntityIds AND its JsonConverters are generated using my own custom source generator **Shopway.SourceGenerator**.

-The EntityIdConverter handles the conversion from and to string, so we can have controllers parameters like "PersonId", because the conversion will be done behind the scenes.
-If conversion fails, the proper error message is returned.
+NOTE: It is important for serialization purposes that **Value** should have an `init` setter.
+Otherwise, **System.Text.Json** serializer would incorrectly serialize its value.
+This problem holds for all **reaonly record struct** types.

 To create a new id we use a static method "New".
 For instance, "ProductId.New()".